I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wlanihv/ns-wlanihv-_dot11ext_ihv_ui_request.md

      more information about the
      <b>IWizardExtension</b> COM interface, see
      <a href="http://go.microsoft.com/fwlink/p/?linkid=56607">IWizardExtension COM Interface</a>.

+`dwByteCount`

+The length, in bytes, within the buffer referenced through the
+     <b>pvUIRequest</b> member.

+`pvUIRequest`

+A pointer to a buffer that contains the request data in a format defined by the independent
+     hardware vendor (IHV).

 ## Remarks
 The IHV Extensions DLL can issue requests to the IHV UI extensions DLL to interact with the user for